riceissa/issarice.com/wiki/digital-preservation.md

 See <https://exp.issarice.com/archive_test/> for several tests to run on archival programs.

+# Facebook.com DOM

+I downloaded <https://facebook.com> while logged in, after scrolling down on my newsfeed a couple of times and expanding some things.
+I downloaded the page using three methods:

+-   `document.documentElement.outerHTML`
+-   DOM Inspector plugin
+-   The Web Developers plugin's "generated HTML" feature

+To diff the files, I first pre-processed the files using `fmt -w 40` and `tidy -utf8` and then did the actual comparison using `gvimdiff`.
+Passing `-w 40` to `fmt` is so that three files could comfortably sit side-by-side on my screen.
+`gvimdiff` is convenient in that it allows for three files to be compared at once.

+DOM Inspector uses things like

+    <a class="see_more_link" onclick='var func = function(e) {
+    e.preventDefault(); }; var parent = Parent.byClass(this,
+    "text_exposed_root") ...' ...>...</a>

+On the other hand, the bookmarklet and Web Developer Tools "generated HTML" do things like

+    <a class="see_more_link" onclick="var func = function(e) {
+    e.preventDefault(); }; var parent = Parent.byClass(this,
+    &quot;text_exposed_root&quot;) ..." ...>...</a>

+The bookmarklet also compresses contiguous spaces into a single space, and breaks lines on its own.

+In other words, some differences are merely due to different ways of serializing the same underlying structure.

+Here is another.
+On the bookmarklet and Web Dev tools:

+    <abbr class="livetimestamp"
+    title="Monday, October 31, 2016 at
+    2:55am" data-utime="1477907708"
+    data-shorten="true">8 hrs</abbr>

+On the DOM Inspector:

+    <abbr class="livetimestamp"
+    title="Monday, October 31, 2016 at
+    2:55am" data-utime="1477907708"
+    data-shorten="true"><span class="timestampContent">8 hrs</span></abbr>

+Note that here, the structure itself is different.
+There is no span tag with class `timestampContent` in the former.

+There are also some positional stuff that is different, e.g. chat contact list?
+Some of it could be because the pages were not captured at exactly the same time.

+Some div tags corresponding to people (in the chat bar?) were also missing in one or more of the dumps.

+The Web Dev tools version also didn't have some script tags that referenced external scripts.

+However, as far as I can tell, the actual content on the page is stored in all versions.
+Indeed, `du -h *` shows the same size (1.2M) for all versions so the differences are a rounding error.
+Given this, it *seems* like the easiest way to programmatically access the current browser DOM is through `document.documentElement.outerHTML`.

 # Various bookmarklets

 You will have to run these through a JavaScript compressor like